Stampede Pest Control

 Wings

 Reproductive carpenter ants and termites have wings they use to find a new colony.
-Termites have two sets of wings that are uniform in size, while ants have asymmetrical wings — the front wings are large, while the rear wings are tiny.
-Eventually, both insects drop their wings.
-If you see wings the same size, you have a termite infestation.
-Seeing wings of different sizes means you have an ant infestation.
+Termites have two sets of wings that are uniform in size.
+Ants have asymmetrical wings: the front pair is large, the rear pair is tiny.
+Eventually both insects drop their wings.
+Same-size wings on the ground mean termites.
+Different sizes mean ants.

 Diets